WiLGYSeF/pycolor/README.md

 The pad formatter will take the length of `value`, which can contain string formats or a normal string, and will format to the necessary number of pad characters if `value` is not long enough.

 Right-padding is simply done by moving the pad formatter to the right of the group: `%G1%P(12;%G1)`.

+# Limitations

+- Commands that write a lot of data at once may cause a `BlockingIOError` (work in progress)
+- Programs that expect interactive standard input may not work properly.
+- Interactive programs that rewrite parts of the screen may cause unexpected behavior.